akashsingh6474/DevOpsblogs/cll5nd3za00020amfgtaggnpa.md

 4. Now go inside the developer repo

-5. Now create Dockerfile and write a set of instrumentation that require to create a Docker image.
+5. Now create Dockerfile and write a set of instructions that require to create a Docker image.

     ```bash
     mkdir node-app